IngaFeick/eurofox/README.md

 # Eurofox 🇪🇺 🔥 🦊

-Firefox plugin to automatically translate ° Fahrenheit and american size measurements into european units.
+Firefox plugin to automatically translate ° Fahrenheit, weights, speed and size measurements into european units.
 To see the original value, hover over the measurement.

 Before: